-Generally, U.S. tender offer rules require that, for a tender offer for a class of equity securities that is registered under Section 12 of the Exchange Act, the bidder must keep the offer open for a set period of time after providing notice of a material change, and the bidder must
+Generally, US tender offer rules require that, for a tender offer for a class of equity securities that is registered under Section 12 of the Exchange Act, the bidder must keep the offer open for a set period of time after providing notice of a material change, and the bidder must provide withdrawal rights during that period.
+A reduction or waiver of a minimum acceptance condition is considered a material change, which triggers withdrawal rights.
+However, maintaining withdrawal rights after a reduction or waiver of the minimum acceptance condition conflicts with the law or practice in some non-US jurisdictions, including the United Kingdom where some institutional investors are prohibited from tendering into an offer before it is wholly unconditional and withdrawal rights do not apply.

 The SEC affirmed its interpretive position that a bidder conducting a Tier II tender offer may waive or reduce the minimum acceptance condition without providing withdrawal rights during the time remaining in the tender offer after the waiver or reduction, subject to certain conditions.
-Additionally, this interpretive position is limited to where the law or practice in the target's home country does not permit the bidder to provide withdrawal rights after a waiver or reduction in the minimum offer condition.[2]
+Additionally, this interpretive position is limited to where the law or practice in the target's home country does not permit the bidder to provide withdrawal rights after a waiver or reduction in the minimum offer condition.2

-F. Early Termination of an Initial Offering Period or a Voluntary Extension of an Initial Offering
+Early Termination or a Voluntary Extension of an Initial Offering